alex/what-happens-when/README.rst

 Is it a URL or a search term?
 -----------------------------

-When no protocol or valid domain name is given the browser proceeds to feed the text given in the address box to the browser's default web search engine.
+When no protocol or valid domain name is given the browser can proceeds to feed the text given in the address box to the browser's default web search engine.
 In many cases the URL has a special piece of text appended to it to tell the search engine that it came from a particular browser's URL bar.